AvePoint lands $200M investment to expand market for Microsoft cloud governance tools – TechCrunch

 While Microsoft cloud services such as SharePoint, Microsoft Teams and Office 365 are used widely by large organizations, the products don’t come standard with an enterprise-grade control layer.
-That’s where AvePoint, a Microsoft independent software (ISV), comes in.
+That’s where AvePoint, a Microsoft independent software vendor (ISV), comes in.
 Today, the company announced a $200 million Series C investment.

-The round was led by TPG Sixth Street Partners with additional participation from prior investor Goldman Sachs and other unnamed investors.
+The round was led by TPG Sixth Street Partners, with additional participation from prior investor Goldman Sachs and other unnamed investors.
 The round brings the total raised to $294 million, according to the company.

 The company says that the equity investment has a couple of purposes.
 First of all it wants to provide some liquidity for long-time investors.
 Secondly, it wants capital for company expansion.

-Today, AvePoint takes care of few key management tasks.
+Today, AvePoint takes care of a few key management tasks.
 First of all, it provides a policy layer on top of Office 365, Microsoft Teams and SharePoint to give companies the ability to enforce usage rules across these products.
 For instance, it could define the types of files an employee can share in Teams.

 In addition, the company provides backup for the three services and others like Microsoft Dynamics to aid in disaster recovery, and finally it has migration tools to move data from a related cloud service to a Microsoft cloud service.